Peter Parker (2002 film series character): Concept and creation

 Following the success of the first film, 2003 saw disparaging scenes between lead actor Tobey Maguire and the executives of distributor company Sony, as Maguire was close to being released from his contract following a dispute between the pair.
 Maguire had finished filming a now multi nominated Oscar production in the form of Seabiscuit, and had complained of the physical strain during his last two films.
 Sony executives believed that this was merely "part of Maguire's negotiating tactics", as a last attempt to bargain for a more lucrative paycheck, a statement quickly dismissed by Maguire's publicist.
+His role was offered to Gyllenhaal, but Maguire was able to secure the role with the help of his then-girlfriend Jennifer Meyer’s father Ronald Meyer.
+Maguire later admitted that his behavior toward the situation—thinking the studio would make accommodations for him—was “inappropriate” and that he had learned his lesson.

 Remaining a constant in all the rewrites was the "organic web shooter" idea from the Cameron "scriptment."
 Raimi felt he would stretch the audience's suspension of disbelief too far to have Peter invent mechanical web shooters.

 Following the release of the third installment of the series, and its subsequent success at the box office, the now billion-dollar franchise had been put into disarray, after director Sam Raimi had become unhappy with the script of his planned Spider-Man 4, leaving the movie to fall past its projected May 2011 release date.
 Further details were released after a statement made by Raimi explaining "the studio and Marvel have a unique opportunity to take the franchise in a new direction, and I know they will do a terrific job".
 Later reports confirmed that both Maguire and Raimi had left their respective roles.
 Sony proceeded with a reboot of the series titled The Amazing Spider-Man, starring Andrew Garfield as Peter Parker.
 The reboot was released in the United States on July 3, 2012.